 The Company's capital position is governed by the Solvency II regulatory regime.
-Under Solvency II, every insurer is required to identify its key risks - e.g. that equity markets fall - and hold sufficient capital to withstand adverse outcomes from those risks.
+Under Solvency II, every insurer is required to identify its key risks - for example, that equity markets fall - and hold sufficient capital to withstand adverse outcomes from those risks.
 The capital required to withstand these outcomes is the SCR.
 The SCR is calibrated so that the likelihood of a loss being greater than the SCR in one year is less than 1 in 200.

-On 11th March 2022, the CBI approved SLIDAC's application for a Partial Internal Model, which was effective from 30th June 2022.
-The PIM introduces an Internal Model approach for calculating the Counterparty Default Risk and Operational Risk capital requirements, with all other risk modules using the Standard Formula.
+The Company continues to operate on the Partial Internal Model basis which was approved by the CBI in March 2022 and became effective from 30th June 2022.
+The PIM introduced an Internal Model approach for calculating the Counterparty Default Risk and Operational Risk capital requirements, with all other risk modules using the Standard Formula.
 Aggregation of the overall capital requirements is completed using the Standard Formula correlation matrix approach.

-The Company's SCR at 31 December 2022 is presented below.
+The Company's SCR at 31 December 2024 is presented below.

-SLIDAC Partial Internal Model €'000
+SLIDAC Partial Internal Model

-Analysis of SCR - 31 December 2022 Note
+Analysis of SCR - 31 December 2024 €'000

 Risk Categories

-Underwriting Risk (i.e. insurance risk) 1 235,644
+Underwriting Risk (i.e. insurance risk) 287,330

-Market Risk 2 176,602
+Market Risk 2 264,609

-Credit Risk 3 48,012
+Credit Risk 3 74,994

-Operational risk 4 46,190
+Operational risk 4 48,380

 Liquidity risk 5

 Other risks 6

-Total undiversified SCR 506,449
+Total undiversified SCR 675,314

-Diversification benefits 7 177,490
+Diversification benefits 7 259,055

+Total diversified SCR 416,259